Getting Started

 Open the dashboard URL shown in the installer summary (e.g., https://mc.example.com).
 You will be redirected to the Welcome Wizard at /welcome, which walks you through:

-- Admin account creation -- Set your dashboard username and password
+- Admin account - Set your dashboard username and password

-- Completion -- Setup is finalized and you are redirected to log in
+- Complete - Setup is finalized and you are redirected to log in

 After logging in, you are redirected to the Install Wizard at /install, which configures the mail services:

-- System check -- Verifies OS, disk, RAM, and CPU meet requirements
+- System check - Verifies OS, disk, RAM, CPU, and web server meet requirements

-- Service activation -- Starts and enables all mail services
+- Enable Services - Starts and enables all mail services

 Step 4: Add DNS records